thegworld/gtx-browser/docs/clangd.md

 configuration.

 *** note
-Note: The clangd provided by Chromium does not support optional features like remote indexing (see https://crbug.com/1358258).
+Note: The clangd provided by GTx Browser does not support optional features like remote indexing (see https://crbug.com/1358258).
 If you want those features, you'll need to use a different build of clangd.
 ***